-Whether you’re in the market for a fixer-upper or you just want to upgrade your current residence, Caliber Home Loans offers a wide array of financing options specifically designed for improving your home.
+Whether you’re in the market for a fixer-upper or you just want to upgrade your current residence, Caliber Home Loans, Inc. ("Caliber") offers a wide array of financing options specifically designed for improving your home.

 A home renovation not only improves the functionality, comfort and beauty of your family’s home, but most updates will also increase the value of your home and the return on your investment once you decide to sell.